ChengxinYan/chengxinyan.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Chengxin, and I am a Ph.D. candidate in Probability and Statistics at the School of Mathematical Sciences in Nankai University, under the supervision of Prof. Yongjin Wang.
-My research interests encompass stochastic processes, stochastic differential equations (SDEs), stochastic partial differential equations (SPDEs), stochastic optimization and operations management.
+My research interests lie at the intersection of stochastic processes, stochastic modeling, stochastic optimization and their applications in operations management.
-Over the past few years, my work has primarily focused on the theoretical aspects of SDEs and SPDEs.
+Over the past few years, my work has primarily focused on the theoretical aspects of stochastic differential equations and stochastic partial differential equations.
 Currently, I am dedicated to applying stochastic techniques to enhance operations management.
 For more information about my academic publications, please refer to my curriculum vitae (CV).